Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 {% subclass_feature(subclass="Nightstalker - Spectral Blades Variant") %}
 ### Keen Scout
-_7th-level Nightstalker - Shadow Shot Variant feature_
+_7th-level Nightstalker - Spectral Blades Variant feature_

-You gain an additional 20 ft base movement speed.

 **Hunter or Hunted**

-When hitting an enemy with **Shadow Snare** marks it as if targeted by the _Hunter's Mark_ spell, this effect lasts until the end of the day and doesn't require concentration.
+When hitting an enemy with **Gloaming Predator**, you can mark it as if targeted by the _Hunter's Mark_ spell, this effect lasts for 1 minute and does not require concentration.

+You can use this feature a number of times equal to your Wisdom modifier, regaining all uses upon finishing a long rest.

 **Shadow Scout**